 The Shire recognises the importance of regulated trees to the landscape quality and canopy of green corridors, spaces and places.
-They provide significant social, economic, and environmental benefits to the community and often contribute to the fabric of heritage-listed places.
+They provide significant social, economic, and environmental benefits to the community.
 Large mature trees provide the greatest community benefit and are preferred over multiple smaller or replacement juvenile trees.